olierxleben/compilerconstruction/README.md

 usage-example for makefile (tiger compiler)
 ===========================================
-make.exe src/test/test.s
+NOTE: Make.exe is needed on Windows without Cygwin) make.exe src/test/test.s

 will produce test.tig.s and test.s in the same folder.
 Tested with Windows (8) and Powershell.

 PDFs
 ====